CodeGator/CG.Green/README.md

 ### What does it do?

 Green is an idea for an identity microservice.
-Essentially, we stood up the ASP.NET and Duende libraries as a ASP.NET (Blazor) microservice, then we added some additional administrative features.
+Essentially, we stood up the ASP.NET and Duende libraries as a Blazor microservice, then we added some additional administrative features.

 ### What works, and what doesn't, at this point?

-We're tracking the status of the project in Azure devops [HERE](https://dev.azure.com/codegator/796f6869-3c91-495d-b4dd-16562d48d319/_boards/board/t/4b6e700e-dd5c-440a-9c8e-d63aebfc018e/Issues/), but, essentially, we're a few admin pages away from an MVP.
+Most of the microservice is functional, at this point.
+We're a few admin pages away from an initial MVP.
+For now, just ignore the admin pages until we get those completed.

 ### What does the roadmap look like?